List of birds of Uruguay

 This is a list of the bird species recorded in Uruguay.
-The avifauna of Uruguay has 490 confirmed species, of which seven have been introduced by humans, 69 are rare or vagrants, and four are extirpated or believed extinct.
-An additional eight species are hypothetical (see below).
+The avifauna of Uruguay has 500 confirmed species, of which nine have been introduced by humans, 75 are rare or vagrants, and four are extirpated or believed extinct.
+An additional eight species are unconfirmed (see below).
 None are endemic.

 Unless an entry is cited otherwise, the list of species is that of the South American Classification Committee (SACC) of the American Ornithological Society.
+Entries from other sources are not included in the above counts.
 The list's taxonomic treatment (designation and sequence of orders, families, and species) and nomenclature (common and scientific names) are also those of the SACC.
+Capitalization within English names follows Wikipedia practice, i.e. only the first word of a name is capitalized unless a place name such as São Paulo is used.

 The following tags have been used to highlight certain categories of occurrence.